 2nd Series.
 Japan: Negishi

-with artist's CWB monogram at lower left with title cartouche, NEGISHI.1916, signed below in red pencil Charles W. Bartlett with red copyright mark above and publisher's seal Watanabe on lower left margin
+color woodblock print, with artist's CWB monogram at lower left with title cartouche, NEGISHI.1916, signed below in ink Charles W. Bartlett with copyright mark, publisher's seal Watanabe on lower left margin.

 Yokohama Museum of Art, Eyes Towards Asia: Ukiyo-e Artists from Abroad, 1996, p.
 81, no. 93